Sublinearity of the number of semi-infinite branches for geometric random trees

 Thenceforth, the approximation result will be expressed as follows.
 Given a local function $F$, the distribution of $F(re^{\i \theta},\TT)$ converges in total variation towards the distribution of $F(O,\FF)$ as $r$ tends to infinity.

-The directed forest $\FF$ chosen to approximate the RPT has been introduced by Ferrari \etal \cite{FLT}.
+The directed forest $\FF$ approximating the RPT has been introduced by Ferrari \etal \cite{FLT}.
 This forest is given by the collection of coalescing one-dimensional random walks with uniform jumps in a bounded interval (with radius $\rho$) and starting at the points of a homogeneous PPP in $\R^{2}$.
 Its graph structure is based on local rules.
 Conversely, the directed forests used to approximate the Euclidean FPP Tree and the Directed LPP Tree are collections of coalescing semi-infinite geodesics with direction $-e^{\i \theta}$: their graph structures obey to global rules.
-Consequently, the proofs of Step 1 for the RPT (Type I) and for FPP/LPP Trees (Type II) will be radically different.
-Let us mention two advantages of the proof of Step 1 for Type I. First, it provides a rate of convergence (see Proposition \ref{prop:RPTStep1}).
-Such result allows us to expect that $\EE \chi_{r}(\theta,c(r))$ should still tend to $0$ when $c(r)$ goes to infinity with $r$.
-Second, it does not require the existence of semi-infinite branches in each deterministic direction, or the straight character of the considered tree.
-Hence, we can try to apply our method to the geometric random tree of Coletti and Valencia \cite{CV} without knowing if it admits an infinite number of semi-infinite branches.\\
+Consequently, the proofs of Step 1 for the RPT (see Lemma \ref{lem:approxRPT} and comments just after Proposition \ref{prop:RPTApprox}) and for the FPP/LPP Trees will be radically different.
+In particular, a key argument used in the proof for optimized trees is that a geodesic from $X$ to $Y$ coincides with the one from $Y$ to $X$-- which does not hold in general for greedy trees.\\

-\textbf{STEP 2:} The goal of the second step is to prove that the directed forest $\FF$ (with direction $-e^{\i \theta}$) has a.s. only one topological end.
+\textbf{STEP 2:} The goal of the second step is to prove that the directed forest $\FF$ (with direction $-e^{\i \theta}$) a.s. has no bi-infinite path.